MalTheLegend104/simple-logger/readme.md

         doSomething();
         example2.startCapture();
         doSomethingElse();
-        // Only things printed by doSomethingElse() will be logged nothing from doSomething() will appear in the log. example2.logConsole();
+        // Only things printed by doSomethingElse() will be logged.
+        // Nothing from doSomething() will appear in the log. example2.logConsole();